menu

 Occupations and Workforce

-When you are in Bruno, you'll notice that it is more blue-collar than most other communities in America.
-63.89% of Bruno’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bruno is a blue-collar town, with 63.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bruno is a town of transportation and shipping workers, managers, and construction workers and builders.
 There are especially a lot of people living in Bruno who work in business and financial occupations (36.11%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle